eccentricdevotion/TARDIS/faqs.md

 You can download the resource pack from GitHub:
 [https://github.com/eccentricdevotion/TARDIS-SoundResourcePack](https://github.com/eccentricdevotion/TARDIS-SoundResourcePack)
 — take note of installation instructions on that page.
-ALternatively download from the TARDIS Jenkins server - [http://tardisjenkins.duckdns.org:8080/job/TARDIS-SoundResourcePack/](http://tardisjenkins.duckdns.org:8080/job/TARDIS-SoundResourcePack/)
+Alternatively download from the TARDIS Jenkins server - [http://tardisjenkins.duckdns.org:8080/job/TARDIS-SoundResourcePack/](http://tardisjenkins.duckdns.org:8080/job/TARDIS-SoundResourcePack/)

 [Back to top](#top)